codepilotsf/ezpz-ui/src/routes/alert/+page.md

 </script>

 <Alert>
-  A default alert using the brand scheme.
+  A default alert using the neutral scheme DEBUG.
 </Alert>
 ```
-<Alert>A default alert using the brand scheme.</Alert>
+<Alert>A default alert using the neutral scheme.</Alert>

 ---